proteanx/electrumx/docs/environment.rst

   If 1 (the default), then clients exceeding :envvar:`MAX_SESSIONS_PER_IP` will be automatically banned.
 This ban is never applied to localhost clients and/or to Tor clients.
 Defaults to 1.
+(Set to the empty string `""` to disable.)

 .. envvar:: MAX_SEND